Applying primer is a necessary part of any home painting project.

 Don’t do it!
-If you don’t use primer on new wood, the paint won’t stick well, and it will be more likely to peel away.
+If you don’t use primer on new wood, the paint won’t stick well and will be more likely to peel away.

 You also need that coat of primer to seal the wood so it doesn’t absorb moisture later on down the line.

-If your cabinets are laminate then you don’t want to skip priming before painting them.
+If your cabinets are laminate, you don’t want to skip priming before painting them.